LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 More often than not this will require visual inspection to identify moving, blinking or autoplaying content that lasts more than five seconds.
-You will undoubtedly find instances where it runs for 4.99 seconds, so the devs of that site don't have to make a button.
+You will undoubtedly find instances where it runs for 4.99 seconds, so the devs of that site don't have to create any functionality to pause, stop or hide it.
 You could just say you aren't sure how long the movement lasts and ask for clarification.
 Sometimes you may be able to find animations in CSS and other times it may be JS doing all the shenanigans.

 ##### Solution